Pennsylvania Railroad Depot, Harrisburg, Pennsylvania, circa 1874 (U.S. Library of Congress, public domain).

 Sent on a return expedition to Florida as September 1862 waned, the men of Company H saw their first truly intense moments of service when H Company participated with the 47th Pennsylvania and other Union regiments in the capture of Saint John’s Bluff from 1 to 3 October.

-J.H.
-Schell’s 1862 illustration of the earthen works surrounding the Confederate battery atop Saint John’s Bluff on the Saint John’s River in Florida (public domain).
+Earthworks surrounding the Confederate battery atop Saint John’s Bluff on the Saint John’s River in Florida (J. H. Schell, 1862, public domain).

-Taking point, the 47th Pennsylvanians then led the 3rd Brigade through 25 miles of dense, pine forested swamps populated with deadly snakes and alligators.
+Taking point, the 47th Pennsylvanians then led the 3rd Brigade through twn-five miles of dense, pine forested swamps populated with deadly snakes and alligators.
 By the time the expedition ended, the Union brigade had forced the Confederate Army to abandon its artillery battery atop Saint John’s Bluff, and had paved the way for the Union Army to occupy the town of Jacksonville, Florida.
-Along the way, two companies from the 47th Pennsylvania (E and K) also helped capture the Gov. Milton, a Confederate steamer that had equipped the bluff and surrounding Rebel troop placements with men and supplies.
+Along the way, two companies from the 47th Pennsylvania (E and K) also helped capture the Governor Milton, a Confederate steamer that had equipped the bluff and surrounding Rebel troop placements with men and supplies.

 The challenging environment of the Charleston & Savannah Railroad was illustrated by Harper’s Weekly in 1865.

-From 21-23 October, under the brigade and regimental commands of Colonel Tilghman H. Good and Lieutenant Colonel George W. Alexander, the 47th engaged Confederate forces in and around Pocotaligo, South Carolina.Because H Company Captain James Kacy was confined to a Union hospital while he recuperated from an illness, the men from Corporal Clemmens unit were led by First Lieutenant William W. Geety.
+From 21-23 October, under the brigade and regimental commands of Colonel Tilghman H. Good and Lieutenant-Colonel George W. Alexander, the 47th engaged Confederate forces in and around Pocotaligo, South Carolina.
+Because H Company Captain James Kacy was confined to a Union hospital while he recuperated from an illness, the men from Company H were led by First Lieutenant William W. Geety.

-Landing at Mackay’s Point, the men of the 47th were placed on point once again, but they and the 3rd Brigade were less fortunate this time.
+Landing at Mackay’s Point, the 47th Pennsylvanians were placed on point once again, but they and their 3rd Brigade comrades were less fortunate this time.
 Harried by snipers en route to the Pocotaligo Bridge, they met resistance from an entrenched, heavily fortified Confederate battery which opened fire on the Union troops as they entered an open cotton field.
-Those headed toward higher ground at the Frampton Plantation fared no better as they encountered artillery and infantry fire from the surrounding forests.

 The Union soldiers grappled with the Confederates where they found them, pursuing the Rebels for four miles as they retreated to the bridge.
 There, the 47th relieved the 7th Connecticut.
 But the enemy was just too well armed.
 After two hours of intense fighting in an attempt to take the ravine and bridge, depleted ammunition forced the 47th to withdraw to Mackay’s Point.